lyndon025/playtested/src/content/article/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review---.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions-early-access-review
+title: A promising game held back by questionable monetization decisions | Early Access Review - Wayfinder
+game: Early Access Review - Wayfinder
 description: Wayfinder was recently released in paid early access form last August 18, debuting amidst a host of server problems that garnered an initial overwhelmingly negative reaction.
 More recently, servers have been patched up and the queues have gone from literal hours to just a minute or less.
 More than a week after its release, I was finally able to personally experience the game and see firsthand what all the fuss is about.
 featured: false
-pubDate: 2023-08-29
-tags:
-- action
-- early-access-review-wayfinder
-- fighting
-- pc
-- taptap
-thumb: /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----0.avif
-title: A promising game held back by questionable monetization decisions | Early Access Review - Wayfinder
-game: Early Access Review - Wayfinder
 gallery:
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----0.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----1.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----2.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----3.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----4.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----5.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----6.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----7.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----8.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----9.avif
   - /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----10.avif
+pubDate: 2023-08-29
+tags:
+  - action
+  - early-access-review-wayfinder
+  - fighting
+  - pc
+  - taptap
+thumb: /images/reviews/legacy/2023-08-29-a-promising-game-held-back-by-questionable-monetization-decisions--early-access-review----0.avif
 ---

 Wayfinder

 Wayfinder was recently released in paid early access form last August 18, debuting amidst a host of server problems that garnered an initial overwhelmingly negative reaction.
 More recently, servers have been patched up and the queues have gone from literal hours to just a minute or less.
 More than a week after its release, I was finally able to personally experience the game and see firsthand what all the fuss is about.